Integrated Health and Behavior, PLLC

 Our office accepts most major insurances.
 Please call your insurance provider to see if we are on your panel.

-We do NOT accept Tri-Care, Molina, United, Providence Behavioral Health (which can appear on your card as BCBS Providence), WA Apple Health, or Medicaid/Medicare.
+We do NOT accept Tri-Care, Molina, WA Apple Health, or Medicaid/Medicare.
 We also do NOT bill for an EAP.

 When you call your insurance provider, it is very helpful to find out if a preauthorization is required.
 If they require a preauthorization you must have that completed before the first session or your insurance company may not cover your visit.